AntoniusGolly/cmgo/README.md

 left 401582.2671 3106323.134
 ...
 ```
-If you seek to change column names, column delimiters or alike, please check the default parameters and adapt them `$ ?CM.ini`
+If you seek to change column names, column delimiters or alike, please check the default parameters and adapt them `$ ?CM.par`

 ## FAQ